beckybeauchamp1/Sample-Teach/readme.md

 - With Ajax, it's is a one-way request that's always initiated by the client, and when the server has sent the response, the connection will close.

 - With WebSockets, both the client and server can initiate and send requests.
-Now, the server can decide on its own to send a message to the client and essentially eliminates the need for continous ajax calls or "polling".
+Now, the server can decide on its own to send a message to the client and essentially eliminates the need for continuous ajax calls or "polling".

 ###Why would we use WebSockets?